Free Online Image Converters: Complete Guide to PNG, JPG, WebP, and SVG

 JPG (JPEG)

 - Transparency: Not supported.
-Transparent areas are usually turned into a solid colour (often white).
+Any transparent areas in the original image are usually filled with a solid colour (often white) when saved as JPG.

-- Best for: Photos, complex images, and when small file size is more important than pixel-perfect quality.
+- Best for: Photos, complex images, and situations where small file size is more important than pixel-perfect quality.

-- Typical use: Website photos, email attachments, social media, and print when file size is limited.
+- Typical use: Website hero images, product photos, email attachments, social media uploads, and print exports when file size is limited.

 PNG

-PNG is lossless and supports transparency, so it’s common for graphics and UI.
+PNG is lossless and supports transparency, making it the go-to for graphics, icons, and user interface elements.

 - Compression: Lossless.
-No quality loss, but files can be large for photos.
+No quality is lost when saving, but files can be significantly larger than JPG for photographic content because every pixel is preserved exactly.

-- Transparency: Supported (alpha channel).
-Ideal for logos and graphics that sit on different backgrounds.
+- Transparency: Fully supported through an alpha channel.
+You can have hard edges, soft edges, and partial transparency—ideal for logos and graphics that sit on different backgrounds.

-- Best for: Logos, screenshots, icons, and any image where you need sharp edges or transparency.
+- Best for: Logos, screenshots, icons, diagrams, and any image where sharp edges or transparency are required.

 WebP

-WebP is a modern format that supports both lossy and lossless compression and transparency.
+WebP is a modern format developed by Google that supports both lossy and lossless compression as well as transparency.

 - Compression: Lossy or lossless.
-Often 25–35% smaller than JPG or PNG at similar quality.
+WebP files are often 25 to 35 percent smaller than equivalent JPG or PNG files at similar visual quality, which makes them attractive for web delivery.

-- Limitation: Older browsers or some desktop apps may not support WebP.
-Have a fallback (e.g. JPG/PNG) when needed.
+- Limitation: Older browsers, some email clients, and certain desktop applications may not support WebP.
+Always check your audience and have a JPG or PNG fallback if needed.

 SVG

-SVG is vector-based: it stores shapes and paths, not pixels, so it scales without losing sharpness.
+SVG is vector-based: it stores shapes, paths, and text as code rather than pixels, so it scales perfectly to any size.

-- Best for: Logos, icons, and simple graphics that must look sharp at any size.
+- Best for: Logos, icons, illustrations, and any graphic that must look sharp at every size—from a tiny favicon to a large banner.

-- Not for: Photos or complex raster art.
-Converting a photo “to SVG” usually just embeds the image inside an SVG wrapper; it doesn’t become true vector art.
+- Not for: Photos or complex raster artwork.
+Converting a photograph "to SVG" typically embeds the raster image inside an SVG wrapper; it does not become true vector art.
+True vectorisation requires manual tracing or specialised tools and only works well for simple, high-contrast images.

 When to Convert Between Formats